 Your financial advisor representative gathers information on your overall financial situation and goals, analyses the information and recommends an investment product or plan that is considered to be suitable for you.
 You will need to consider the recommendation carefully and assess whether the investment product or plan meets your needs.

-Sound Income Strategies is a Registered Investment Advisory firm specializing in the active management of income-generating portfolios.
 With our years of industry experience, we focus on helping to maximize the value of your income portfolio and help you build a retirement plan that delivers dependable income, growth potential, and, most importantly, defense against damaging losses.
 As a Registered Investment Advisory firm, we honor our fiduciary responsibility.
 As spelled out in the U.S. Investment Advisers Act of 1940, our goal is to always act and serve in the best interest of our clients.

 A tax deferred retirement rollover occurs when you transfer assets from one eligible retirement plan and contribute it to another eligible retirement plan, such as an IRA.
 When handled correctly, doing a rollover is the best way to move money between retirement accounts.
 But when not handled correctly, taking money out of a retirement plan can be expensive.